geek-cookbook/geek-cookbook/docs/recipes/kubernetes/authentik.md

 Eureka! :tada:

-Your user is now an Authentik superuser.
+Your user is now an authentik superuser.
 Confirm this by logging out as **akadmin**, and logging back in with your own credentials.

 ## Summary

 What have we achieved?
-We've got Authentik running and accessible, we've created a superuser account, and we're ready to flex :muscle: the power of Authentik to deploy an OIDC provider for Kubernetes, or simply secure unprotected UIs with proxy outposts!
+We've got authentik running and accessible, we've created a superuser account, and we're ready to flex :muscle: the power of authentik to deploy an OIDC provider for Kubernetes, or simply secure unprotected UIs with proxy outposts!

 !!! summary "Summary"
     Created:

-    * [X] Authentik running and ready to "authentikate" :lock: !
+    * [X] authentik running and ready to "authentikate" :lock: !

     Next: